vrapolinario/cagent-workshop/step2_builtin_tools.md

 In the next step we will take a look at ways we can make our developer agent even more powerful thanks to MCP servers.

+> [!NOTE]
+> Before going to the next step, play around with your developer agent, try and
+> make its system prompt fit _your_ needs.

 ---

 **Previous:** [Step 1: Introduction to cagent](step1_first_agent.md) | **Next:**